RE-SS3D/SS3D-WebsiteOLD/faq.md

 ## What engine does it use?

-The game is made with Unity, with Mirror for networking.
+The game is being built in Unity, and uses Mirror for networking.
 For legal reasons, we don't use assets from the Unity Asset Store, but open-source assets are fine.

 ## What license is the project distributed under?

-All code assets use the [**MIT license**]({{ site.github_game_url }}/blob/master/LICENSE-CODE.md){:target="_blank"}, only requiring attribution when used.
+All code assets use the [**MIT license**]({{ site.github_game_url }}/blob/master/Documents/LICENSE-CODE.md){:target="_blank"}, only requiring attribution when used.

-All art assets use the [**CC BY-NC-SA 4.0 license**]({{ site.github_game_url }}/blob/master/LICENCE-ASSETS.md){:target="_blank"}, requiring attribution, same license, and only for non-commercial uses.
+All art assets use the [**CC BY-NC-SA 4.0 license**]({{ site.github_game_url }}/blob/master/Documents/LICENCE-ASSETS.md){:target="_blank"}, requiring attribution, same license, and only for non-commercial uses.
 Keep in mind that contributions are NOT retractable.
 Once submitted, the project has the license to use your contribution indefinitely.

 ## Will there be "X" feature?